-With increased intercourse with Germany, and unde the peaceful rule of the Saxon Emperors, Milan rapidl increased in wealth.
-At the opening of the elevent century it is said that the city and the adjoining ecclesiastical domains numbered three hundred thousal inhabitants.
+With increased intercourse with Germany, and under the peaceful rule of the Saxon Emperors, Milan rapidly increased in wealth.
+At the opening of the eleventh century it is said that the city and the adjoining ecclesiastical domains numbered three hundred thousand inhabitants.1

-Its Archbishop was the wealthiest and most influent of the Lombard prelates, and in the early years of eleventh century the see of St. Ambrose was occur by a really great man capable of the highest flights ambition, and with all the qualities necessary to m him the arbiter of affairs in Italy.
-Aribert, a men of an influential family of Capitani, was chosen A bishop of Milan in 1018.
-A few years later the Em Henry II. died.
-The inhabitants of Pavia, mindfu his former severity towards their city, rose in insurre on the news of his death, destroyed the royal palace endeavoured to persuade the King of France, an his refusal, the Duke of Aquitaine, to come and possession of the crown of Italy.
-Their efforts unsuccessful, and Aribert proceeding to Germany a the new King, Conrad the Salic, of the obedier Milan and the greater part of Lombardy. came into Italy; and, since Pavia refused to op: gates to him, he received the Iron Crown in
+Its Archbishop was the wealthiest and most influential of the Lombard prelates, and in the early years of the eleventh century the see of St. Ambrose was occupied by a really great man capable of the highest flights of ambition, and with all the qualities necessary to make him the arbiter of affairs in Italy.
+Aribert, a member of an influential family of Capitani, was chosen Archbishop of Milan in 1018.
+A few years later the Emperor Henry II. died.
+The inhabitants of Pavia, mindful of his former severity towards their city, rose in insurrection on the news of his death, destroyed the royal palace, and endeavoured to persuade the King of France, and, on his refusal, the Duke of Aquitaine, to come and take possession of the crown of Italy.
+Their efforts were unsuccessful, and Aribert proceeding to Germany assured the new King, Conrad the Salic, of the obedience of Milan and the greater part of Lombardy.
+Conrad soon came into Italy; and, since Pavia refused to open her gates to him, he received the Iron Crown in Milan.

-&lt;sup>1 Lanzani, p.
+1 Lanzani, p.
 126.